dustinsterk/AirPlayNotification-AutoApprove/README.md

 This .app / script works with the latest version of MacOS Sonoma and will automatically click the AirPlay notification you get when you try to cast audio to you macbook.
-You must also ensure your AirPlay reciever is **Enabled** in Settings as well as Allow Airplay from "**Anyone on the same network**".
+You must also ensure your AirPlay receiver is **Enabled** in Settings as well as the setting Allow Airplay from "**Anyone on the same network**".

 Download the .app file and place it in your "Applications" folder in Finder.
 Once you run it once, you must enable the script to have permissions under **Settings->Privacy & Security->Accessibility** to allow it to do the "clicking".